cesium/fractal-tree/src/content/_index.md

 ```

-Note:
-when calling branch, 100 is the value of len
+Note: when calling branch, 100 is the value of `len` using variables is now on

-using variables is now on skill list but drawing lines from a specific point in this case from (200, 400) to (200, 300) its a pain since the goal is to draw a tree recursively so a simple way to do it is simply starting to draw from the axis origin and then define a pattern so what should you use to do so ? the answer here is translated defining axis origin the middle bottom then starting to make the tree grow from there but by doing this you also need to chance line because it's no more a specific point but the axis origin much easier right?
+skill list but drawing lines from a specific point in this case from (200, 400)
+to (200, 300) its a pain since the goal is to draw a tree recursively so a
+simple way to do it is simply starting to draw from the axis origin and then
+define a pattern so what should you use to do so ?
+The answer here is
+translated defining axis origin the middle bottom then starting to make the
+tree grow from there but by doing this you also need to chance line because
+it's no more a specific point but the axis origin much easier right?

 ```javascript